You’re about to be interviewed for a new job, or perhaps you’ve just been asked to give a speech in the near future… AAARGH!

 You are not alone, you’d be surprised at just how common this is.

 The fear of public speaking is called glossophobia and is one of the most common human fears, often ranked higher than the fear of dying.

-As a presenter I often speaking to crowds at mental health events and even after years of giving talks, I still get those nervous feelings every single time.
+As a presenter I’m often speaking to groups at business and mental health events, and even after years of giving talks I still get those nervous feelings every time.
 Thankfully, I learned a super-simple trick a long time ago which absolutely turned my life around.
 It allowed me to change the way I processed my own thoughts.